flyingbluefish/jenkins-docker-slaves/README.md

 The blog entry is http://knjname.hateblo.jp/entry/2014/05/03/190842 (In Japanese).

 I had to struggle to work it well.
 Because this omits permission settings to have master connect to slave via ssh.
+I wrote down every permission setting in this project.
 I hope this would help someone.